kyle-heller/kyle-heller/README.md

 # Hi there 👋, I'm Kyle Heller

 Welcome to my GitHub profile!
-I'm a software developer with a passion for building applications that make a difference.
-Here's a little about what I'm up to and how you can get in touch:
+I'm an aspiring software developer with a passion for building applications that make a difference.

 ## 🔭 I’m currently working on...
 A social goal setting application using Java.
-It's a project that's close to my heart, aiming to help users set, track, and achieve their personal and professional goals.
-I'm leveraging Spring Boot to bring this application to life, focusing on creating a robust and user-friendly experience.
+It's a project that's close to my heart, aiming to help users set, track, and achieve their personal and professional goals with the people they love.

 ## 🌱 I’m currently learning...
 My current learning journey includes diving deep into Spring Boot to enhance my Java projects.
 I'm committed to mastering this powerful framework to develop high-performing, scalable applications.
 Additionally, I have my sights set on expanding my skills with Python in the near future, exploring its versatility and simplicity for various projects.